NETCONF G. Zheng

 XML: N/A; the requested URI is an XML namespace.

-This document also requests a new YANG module name in the YANG Module
+This document also requests a two new YANG module names in the YANG Module Names registry [RFC8342] with the following suggestions:

 name: ietf-udp-notif